 The Roomba is back from the dead.
 I was able (with some difficulty) to replace the dead cells in the battery – I was willing to pay $17 for the cells, but not $49 for a new battery module.
 The screws on the battery module had weird triangle-head recesses to keep folks like me from messing with them, I suppose.
 However, you can take a Dremel tool and put a straight slot for a screwdriver in almost anything.
 Most folks handy enough to order battery cells probably own a Dremel tool.
 I tested the Roomba for a minute or so before fully charging the batteries.
 Bonnie was barking at it and challenging it as it bumped its way around the room.
 It cracks me up when she does that.

 Monica is driving every day – getting some experience and building some confidence with our Explorer and our roads.
 This afternoon, as we were pulling from a parking space, Monica had to stop the car and back up to finish a turn.
 She had pulled from the space before turning the steering wheel all of the way, and her turn was a bit wide.
 As she is accustomed to smaller cars and manual transmissions, it was a normal and understandable error.
 She backed up, turned the wheel all of the way and pulled easily from the parking spot.
-While she was doing this, a ladylady in the passenger seat of a car across from us was frowning and shaking her head disapprovingly.
+While she was doing this, a lady in the passenger seat of a car across from us was frowning and shaking her head disapprovingly.
 She made sure to do this so Monica and I could see it.
 Did she know that my wife had just learned to drive a year ago?
 That the was driving an unfamiliar vehicle, much larger than she was accustomed to?
 That Monica is in a different country with different rules and a different language?
 Nope.
 She just sat there in the passenger seat frowning and shaking her head as Monica backed up and easily solved her little error.
 This little display of disapproval did nothing for Monica or myself – it just made the lady look like a jerk.
 I can understand why her husband left her in the car.
 Did she derive some sort of smug pleasure from her little display of disapproval?
 What a small person.
 I’ll bet her dog doesn’t like her and her kids forget her birthday.

 Leave a Reply